Dirkster99/AvalonDock/README.md

 The commit [Merge pull request #65 from jogibear9988/master ](https://github.com/Dirkster99/AvalonDock/commit/d85b297bf32bc16f01bd3f898a1ee2acc9e2f71c)
 and any commit after requires **VS 2019 Community** and **NetCore 3 Preview 8 (or later)** for a succesful build from source.

-# Stable WPF Toolkit Open Source Version

-There is also an open source repository https://github.com/dotnetprojects/WpfExtendedToolkit with a fixed and stable version of all other (other than AvalonDock) components from the WPFToolKit.

 # Feature Added - Dark and Light VS 2013 Theme